Everything you need to know about Machu Picchu’s altitude & how to prepare.

 Altitude sickness is caused by a lack of oxygen in your blood.
 At sea level, there is a barometric pressure of around 1070,1 hPa (Hectopascal), which an oxygen saturation of about 21 percent in the air.
 The higher you go, the lower the barometric pressure gets and the more problems you will face breathing in enough oxygen to supply your vital organs.
 Cusco’s altitude is 3,400 meters, and at this altitude, the barometric pressure is reduced to about 646,5 hPa.

 Contrary to what you might think, this will have almost no effect on the total oxygen saturation in the air.
-It will still be roughly at 21 Percent.
+It will still be roughly 21 percent.
 Instead, the lower pressure so high above sea level means that the same amount of air will need more room (click for a more scientific explanation).
 Think of it as a gas container.
 The gas container is also under high pressure.
 If you were to crack it open (meaning you suddenly lower the pressure; which you absolutely should not!!!), there would still be the same amount of gas available, it would just fill a way larger volume (meaning the air around you).

 (Note: As it is colder at higher altitudes, the effect is not as extreme, as cold gas needs less volume)

 I am no doctor.
 The information I am sharing here is strictly for informational purposes.
 If treatment is needed, please consult a doctor!
 Still, here are 10 commonly accepted rules that will really help you to prevent altitude sickness in Machu Picchu & the whole Andean mountain range.

 - Take deep breaths to get in as much air as possible.

 - Drinking a lot of water is recommended.
 Why?
 Because you will breathe way more frequently and thus lose more water through breathing.